- Home

 5. Help other people

-It’s widely accepted that certain emotions and behaviours, like generosity and selflessness, help boost our wellbeing, and they can also have a powerful effect on our sense of purpose.
+It’s widely accepted that certain emotions and behaviours, like generosity and selflessness, help boost our well-being, and they can also have a powerful effect on our sense of purpose.
+As a result, volunteering, helping others, and finding a way to give back are strongly associated with having a more meaningful, purposeful life.

 There are many ways you can help other people.
 You can donate money to a cause you care about, volunteer, or help people around you directly.

-For example, why not visit an elderly neighbour to provide company or offer to do the shop for a friend who’s unwell?
+For example, why not visit an elderly neighbour to provide company or offer to shop for a friend who’s unwell?
 Whether you decide to help others every day or once a week, the simple act of helping other people and being kind can go a long way to making you feel like your life has purpose.

 It’s also worth mentioning that once you start working to help others, you’re likely to meet new people who’ll further inspire you.
 Volunteering at a homeless shelter once a week, for example, can put you in contact with people who dedicate their lives to those less fortunate than them.
 Often, it’s these experiences that have the most profound effect on us.